custom-twemoji/custom-twemoji-api/emojis.md

 ### Defaults

 - Output: JSON
-- Emoji is returned as an SVG under `data`
+- Emoji is returned as an SVG under `resource`
 - Licensing information is included

 Example response with defaults: